Joan de Munchensi

 Joan Munchensy (about 1230 - 1307), Countess of Pembroke, was an English noblewoman.
 The grand-daughter and eventual co-heiress of the celebrated William Marshal, she married William de Valence, half-brother of King Henry III.

 Origins

-Born about 1230, she was the daughter of Warin Munchensy (died 1255), of Swanscombe in Kent, and his first wife Joan Marshal (died 1234), daughter of William Marshal (died 1219), Earl of Pembroke, and his wife Isabel Clare (died 1220).
+Born about 1230, she was the daughter of Warin de Munchensi (died 1255), of Swanscombe in Kent, and his first wife Joan Marshal (died 1234), daughter of William Marshal (died 1219), Earl of Pembroke, and his wife Isabel Clare (died 1220).
 Her paternal grandparents were Sir William Munchensy (died 1204) and his wife Aveline Clare (died 1225).
 She had a brother John Munchensy (died 1247) and a half-brother William Munchensy (died 1287).

 Life

 After her mother died in 1234 while she was still very young, she was probably looked after by her childless aunt Eleanor of England, daughter of King John of England and widow of William Marshal, 2nd Earl of Pembroke.
 Her father then married Denise Anstey.
 When Eleanor married Simon de Montfort in 1238, she was probably taken into the royal nursery.

 On the death in 1245 of her uncles Walter Marshal, 5th Earl of Pembroke and Anselm Marshal, 6th Earl of Pembroke, neither leaving children, their extensive estates in England, Wales, and Ireland were divided among seventeen descendants of their father.
 The process took nearly three years to complete, during which time her brother John died, and she finished up inheriting one-fifth of the total.

 Though she was not yet of age to take possession, King Henry III arranged her marriage to William de Valence, youngest of the three sons of his mother Isabella's second marriage to Hugh X of Lusignan, who he had invited to come and live in England.
 The ceremony took place on 13 August 1247 and her husband was given custody of her lands, which included the lordship of Goodrich in Herefordshire centred on Goodrich Castle, the lordship of Pembroke centred on Pembroke Castle in Wales, and the lordship of Wexford centred on Ferrycarrig Castle in Ireland.

 Though she tried to maintain cordial relations with her cousins and coheirs, sharing the common interest of retaining their inherited Marshal lands, her marriage was resented among many of the English nobility, who were dividing into two hostile factions.
 One group, supporting the king, was led by her husband and by Roger Mortimer, 1st Baron Mortimer, together with his wife Maud de Braose.
 Their opponents, followers of Simon de Montfort, included Hugh Bigod and other cousins.

 When the Parliament of Oxford in 1258 exiled her husband and his brothers and seized her properties without compensation, she apparently confronted Hugh Bigod in public to demand payment.
 On being refused, she decided to join her husband in exile, after first shipping as many valuables as she could out of the country hidden in sacks of wool.